 In rare instances, patients may even develop a precancerous condition known as Barrett’s oesophagus, which carry a very low risk of progression to oesophageal cancer.

 Symptoms of GERD

-In some patients, they may have atypical symptoms as a result from the acid reflux, such as:
+In some patients, they may have atypical symptoms as a result from GERD, such as: